terabin/Gemini/README.md

 ## Changelog
 ### Changes from 2.0.0 to 3.0.0
 - Removed the Splash screen
-- Added Fody and Fody Cortana
+- Added Fody and Fody Costura
 - Compressed and integrated and all dll-libraries into assembly
 - Changed settings save format to xml
 - Implemented project-based settings (does not work on r*data)